panaverse/learn-generative-ai/05_microservices_all_in_one_platform/14_docker/05_compose_db/README.md

 # Docker Compose with Database Service

+Note: When using code of previous steps we have removed the requirement of sslmode.

-To validate your compose.yaml file give the following command (docker compose config renders the actual data model to be applied on the Docker Engine.
+In order to validate your compose.yaml file give the following command (docker compose config renders the actual data model to be applied on the Docker Engine.
 It resolves variables in the Compose file, and expands short-notation into the canonical format):

   docker compose config